Sebastiannnnnn/graphql-apollo-react-setup/README.md

 # graphql-apollo-react-setup

-This is GraphQL - Apollo - React test setup
+This is GraphQL - Apollo - React setup

 To run this application, execute the following commands: